Wireless alarm security systems

 The flip side is that wireless alarm systems are much more dependent on battery power, which means that you will need to check them fairly regularly to ensure they are still running to specification.

-The good news is that batteries in wireless alarm systems usually do not need to be changed that often - about once every six months at most - meaning it isn't something to be overly concerned about.
+The good news is that batteries in wireless alarm systems usually do not need to be changed that often - about once every 3 years for Risco and 5 years for Bosch- meaning it isn't something to be overly concerned about.

 Both options - wireless and wired - have their own advantages and disadvantages, so make sure you think carefully about your options and make a decision that will be sure to keep your home and property safe for years to come.